Munich Safety Guide

 Safety considerations for different traveler groups.

-- Munich Pride (Christopher Street Day) occurs in July - book accommodation early
+- → Munich Pride (Christopher Street Day) in July attracts 200,000+ participants

 Travel Insurance